Self-schema: The body

 Our body schemata may transcend the realities of what our bodies actually are—or in other words, we may have a different mental picture of our bodies than what they physically are.
 This is evidenced when individuals who lose limbs have phantom limb sensations.
 Individuals who lose a limb may still feel like they have that limb.
 They may even feel in that limb sensations from other limbs.

 An example of someone having a self schema or belief, is if someone has a contorted belief of what their body looks like which can lead to body dysmorphia.
 If they think of themselves as or have been told that they are "too fat," or "too skinny," they will believe that.
 They will also believe that this contorted version of themselves is actually them.
 People who possess this self schema might tell themselves negative things to make them feel bad about themselves.

 Effect of illness

-Individuals afflicted with both physical and mental illness have more negative self-schemata.
+Individuals afflicted with both physical and mental illness have more negative self-schemas.
 This has been documented in patients suffering from such illnesses as depression and irritable bowel syndrome.
-Sufferers tend to identify themselves with their illness, unconsciously associating the negative traits of the illness itself with themselves.
+Sufferers tend to identify themselves with their illness, subconsciously associating the negative traits of the illness itself with themselves.